-Luis Burgueño and Alberto Córdoba are partners, and Marisol Márquez and Elías Jalife are associates at Von Wobeser y Sierra.
+Luis Burgueño and Alberto Córdoba are partners and Elías Jalife is an associate at Von Wobeser y Sierra.

-The type of damages that are susceptible of being indemnified is highly negotiated in M&A agreements.
+The type of damages that can be indemnified is highly negotiated in M&A agreements.
 One point of frequent debate, with varying degrees and nuance depending on the applicable law of the agreement, is the inclusion or exclusion of indirect or consequential damages, ‘lucro cesante’ or lost profits and opportunity costs, among others.
-Often, damages also include any claims and attorneys’ fees.
-Throughout this article, we will refer to ‘damages’ including damages (daños) and losses (perjuicios), which under Mexican law are any loss or detriment suffered in the patrimony as a result of the breach of an obligation, and the deprivation of any legal gain, which should have been obtained with the fulfilment of an obligation, respectively.
+Often, damages also include any third-party claims and attorneys’ fees.
+Throughout this chapter, when we refer to ‘damages’ we include damages (daños) and losses (perjuicios), which under Mexican law are any loss or detriment suffered in net worth as a result of the breach of an obligation, and the deprivation of any legal gain that would have been obtained with the fulfilment of an obligation, respectively.